scholtzm/vapor/docs/EVENTS.md

 *There's also a built-in plugin which will automatically reconnect Vapor client if the Steam servers are down.*

 ### readFile
-* `key` - File identifier.
+* `fileName` - File identifier.
-* `callback` - A callback function.
+* `callback` - Callback function to be called after the data is retrieved.
+  * `error` - Error, if the read operation fails.
   * `data` - Data received from the read operation.

 Emitted whenever Vapor needs to read a file, e.g. SteamGuard sentry file.
-This event allows you to implement your own file storage - file system, database, etc.
+This event allows you to implement your own storage - file system, database, etc.

 *There's also a built-in plugin which handles this event using file system.*